akkeris/docs/extending-akkeris/building-addons.md

 1. Provide more plans than you intend to initial expect people to use.
 Since addons are not pre-provisioned you might as well give users options.
 2. For shared tenant systems still give different various quotas (even if they are not enforced) to give users expectations of what resources they are guaranteed.
 If the actual resources ends up being larger than expected treat it as "burstable" or "elastic".
 3. Name plans based on use cases (such as hobby, dev, production).
 If there's multi-dimensions or two primary factors to an addon consider using the nomenclature `standard-X`, `premium-X` or `shield-X` as these are commonly used across Akkeris.
 4. Use pricing models rather than strict cost pass-through with addon pricing.
-For instance, on databases creating a read replica may considerably increase the cost of a database, however Akkeris does not support post-humorously changing the price of an addon service because a user created a read replica.
+For instance, on databases creating a read replica may considerably increase the cost of a database, however Akkeris does not support post-provision price changes, to support this the cost of read replicas are blended with the general price.
 When creating an addon service such as this either A) build the cost of the possibility of a replica into the overal cost, or B) create a plan that includes a read replica that includes the cost and read replica up front.

 **DONT**